Swimming: More Essential Stretches for Swimmers

 - Proprioceptive Neuromuscular Facilitation (PNF) – Combination of passive and isometric stretching.

 A combination of these stretches is appropriate for swimmers.
 Try them out and see which ones help you most.
-Regular stretching improves force, and speed.
+Regular stretching improves force, and speed essential for swimming.
 One bout of stretching won’t make a difference.

 Here are some examples of stretches that are particular the primary muscles used in swimming.